junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean grabs the Devil's fist that hovers in the air, Castiel grasps the other that's still choking him, and the angel cuff clicks into place.

-Lucifer struggles, but all the remnant of red lights in his eyes fade completely.
+Lucifer struggles, but all the remnants of red lights in his eyes fade completely.
 The cuff clings with his moves but doesn't give way.
 "You gotta be kidding me."
 He stares at the two before him unbelievably, giving Cas another frustrated kick.

-Dean gives the Devil a punch on the head, which finally knocks him out, and shutting him up.
+Dean gives the Devil a punch on the head, which finally knocks him out, shutting him up.

 As the body of Vince Vincente hits the floor, the cheering of the crowd, for once, dies down.
-They stare at the remaining stand figures on the stage in utter startling silence, mostly have their mouths gaped open and their phones high above their heads to capture the moment.
+They stare at the remaining stand figures on the stage in utter startling silence, mostly have their mouths gaping open and their phones high above their heads to capture the moment.

 "Say something," Sam urges under his breath.